Causes of Hip and Groin Pain

 The gluteal tendons on the outer side of the hip can also become weak and painful at times – this is known as Gluteus Tendinopathy or Trochanteric Bursitis.
 This will often present as pain lying on the affected side at night and can be seen in people who experience a severe decrease or increase in activity levels.

-Other tendon problems may include adductor injury — more commonly known as a groin strain.
+Other tendon problems may include adductor injury, more commonly known as a groin strain.
 In those instances, there may be a history of acute or recent injury caused by turning or twisting in sport or other activity.
-In some cases, the pain develops gradually overtime rather than showing immediately.
+In some cases, the pain develops gradually over time rather than showing immediately.

-An expert Physiotherapist and/or Soft Tissue Therapist is often involved in rehabilitation and treatment of these injury types.
+An expert Physiotherapist and/or Soft Tissue Therapist is often involved in the rehabilitation and treatment of these injury types.

-The above list is by no means exhaustive, there are a number of other conditions that may present in addition to those problems.
+The above list is by no means exhaustive; there are a number of other conditions that may present in addition to those problems.

 In particular, and when necessary, ultrasound of the groin and hip is very useful and can assess for hernia and tendon issues.
-Your treating clinician will always advise on the best cause of treatment and what adjuncts are necessary.
+Your treating clinician will always advise on the best course of treatment and what adjuncts are necessary.

 If you’re suffering from hip or groin pain and want to see one of our clinicians, book your appointment online or contact one of our clinics today.